 According to the headlines, we are currently in the midst of The Great Resignation.
 In the US, 2.9% of the entire workforce quit in August of this year, while in the same month the number of open positions in the UK hit a new record, surpassing 1 million for the first time.
-While we haven't seen the same trend in Australia just yet, experts predict that we could see a Great Resignation here as early as March 2022, and one survey suggests that 2 in 5 Australians are ready to quit over the next 6 months.
+It's a trend that looks set to continue, with a study published this week finding that almost a quarter of workers plan on changing employers in the coming months.

 While some are quitting their current job but staying in their industry, others have spent the last 18 months looking at their career and realising they want something new entirely.
 This realisation is equal parts exciting and intimidating.
 How do you make the leap?
 What if you can't afford it?
 What if you do it but then regret it six months later?

 To help you navigate this change, we spoke to Melanie Pritchard, a former lawyer turned success coach and wellbeing trainer with over seven years of experience helping people find their new career path.
 From the four steps crucial to avoiding career change regret to how to sell a misstep on your CV, this is the ultimate guide to making that big leap – and not looking back.

 Whether you're considering changing careers for the first time or feel that a recent change isn't right for you, step one is making sure you don't rush your next decision.

 "The most important thing in the transitional phase," says Melanie, "is not to panic and just jump into something else quickly because you can.
 You need to get clear on what you need to be happy and what your key frustrations are.
 Because if you dig beneath frustration it's usually a barometer for exactly what you need more of."

 To do that, Melanie says there are four key things you need to get clear in order to fully support your decision-making.
 The key parts of a structured and aligned decision process are as follows: